opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Full Page/README.md

    4. Save and run the Postman Collection.

-## Validate the configuration in Open Payment Framework Workbench.
+## Validate the configuration in Open Payment Framework Workbench

    1. Go to **Payment Integrations**-> **Merchant account** and click **Configure**.